longhorn/longhorn/enhancements/20221213-reimplement-longhorn-engine-with-SPDK.md

 ### Future Work

 * For Edge use cases, energy efficiency is important.
 We may need further enhancements and an interrupt-driven mode during low load periods for the scheduler.
-[Here](https://www.snia.org/educational-library/spdk-schedulers-%E2%80%93-saving-cpu-cores-polled-mode-storage-application-2021) an introduction to SPDK Schedulers that describes briefly interrupt mode.
+[Here](https://www.snia.org/educational-library/spdk-schedulers-%E2%80%93-saving-cpu-cores-polled-mode-storage-application-2021) an introduction to SPDK Schedulers that describes briefly the interrupt mode.

 ### Roadmap